Call now in confidence immediate help & advice 24/7

 Other addictions do not require detox, such as behavioural addictions (i.e gambling addiction), cocaine dependence and cannabis use disorder.

-A medically-assisted detox can be a key step in minimising the extent of withdrawal symptoms and making sure that the detox process is safe and effective.
+A medically-assisted detox can be a key step in minimising the extent of drug or alcohol withdrawal symptoms and making sure that the detox process is safe and effective.

 For alcohol detox, the substance Librium, also known as Chlordiazepoxide, is extremely effective at reducing the effects of alcohol withdrawal syndrome.